ISchwarz23/SortableTableView/README.md

 ```java
 	tableView.setColumnWeight(0, 2);
 ```
-Because the width of an column is not given absolute but relative, the TableView will adapt to all screen sices.
+Because the width of an column is not given absolute but relative, the TableView will adapt to all screen sizes.

 ### Showing Data
 #### Simple Data